TYPES OF HAZARD

 Guthion and Gusathion M are trade names.

-Card has been partially updated in March 2008: see Occupational Exposure Limit, Packaging & labelling.
+Card has been partially updated in March 2008: see Occupational Exposure Limits; Packaging and Labelling.